 What is our Respite Program?

-Our Respite Program will provide 2 hours (ages 5-11) and (ages 12-16) of recreational fun for children with special needs.
-This program will offer a well-deserved break to parents and caregivers from the daily challenges of childcare.
+The J Zone Respite Program provides 2 hours of recreational fun for children with Special Needs (ages 5-11) and (ages 12-16).
+This program offers a well-deserved break to parents and caregivers from the daily challenges of childcare.

-Supporting a child with special needs can be tremendously challenging for parents and caregivers.
-Often parents and caregivers of children with special needs go for long periods of time before they get any free time.
-At the J ZONE, we give parents and caregivers the time to take a needed break to have some fun, go out to eat, run errands, have some alone time or just get some needed rest.
+Supporting a child with Special Needs can be tremendously challenging for parents and caregivers.
+Often parents and caregivers of children with Special Needs go for long periods of time before they get any free time.
+At J Zone, we give parents and caregivers the time to take a needed break to have some fun, go out to eat, run errands, have some alone time or just get some needed rest.

-The time spent at the J ZONE will allow the child, their family and/or caregivers to return home recharged after everyone has had time away from their day to day routine and challenges.
+The time spent at J Zone will allow the child, their family and/or caregivers to return home recharged after everyone has had time away from their day to day routine and challenges.

-The J ZONE will offer your child the opportunity for socialization, arts and crafts, a variety of games, sensory activities, playing in the gym or pool and much more.
-At the J ZONE, your child can expect to enjoy fun-filled activities, form new friendships and have peer interaction in a well supervised and structured environment.
+J Zone will offer your child the opportunity for socialization, arts and crafts, a variety of games, sensory activities, playing in the gym or pool and much more.
+At J Zone, your child can expect to enjoy fun-filled activities, form new friendships and have peer interaction in a well supervised and structured environment.

 What type staff support will be provided?

-The SSBJCC J ZONE staff members are trained in CPR/First Aid and all required specialized training.
+The JCC J Zone staff members are trained in CPR/First Aid and all required specialized training.
 All of our staff must complete a background check and all required specialized training before they are allowed to work in the program.
 We will also have volunteers who complete the background check and an orientation.

 How are behaviors handled?